What Causes Borderline Personality Disorder?

 Final Word

-If you believe you’ve been affected by the causes of borderline personality disorder, you may want to seek out a mental health professional.
-Unfortunately, BPD is such a complex condition that these causes alone won’t determine a diagnosis.
+If you believe you’ve been affected by the causes of BPD, you may want to seek out a mental health professional.
+Unfortunately, BPD is such a complex condition and these causes alone won’t determine a diagnosis.

 BPD is a difficult disorder, but it can be managed with talk therapy and medication.
 You may also find that incorporating certain vitamins and supplements into your diet can help to ease symptoms.